krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='Reactive-Execution'/>
 ## Reactive Execution

-Reactive execution (asynchronous callback) is performed using the [observe()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#observe\(\)) method:
+You can also observe the results of a `HystrixCommand` as an `Observable` by using the [observe()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#observe\(\)) method:

 ```java
 Observable<String> fs = new CommandHelloWorld("World").observe();
 ```

-The value can then be retrieved by subscribing to the Observable:
+You then retrieve the value of the command by subscribing to the Observable:

 ```java
 fs.subscribe(new Action1<String>() {